Superiority Of Symplectic Methods For Stochastic Hamiltonian System Via Asymptotic Error Distribution

 \section{Numerical experiments}

-This section provides numerical experiments to illustrate the theoretical results by numerically simulating the exponential method, integral method, optimal method, method \eqref{mdb}, stochastic $\theta$-method ($\theta=\frac{1}{4}$) and PC(EM-BEM) method.
+This section provides numerical experiments to illustrate the theoretical results by numerically simulating the exponential method, integral method, optimal method, method \eqref{mdb}, $\theta$ method ($\theta=\frac{1}{4}$) and PC(EM-BEM) method for the test equation \eqref{model_zz}.
 In the following experiments, we set the initial data $(x_0,y_0)=(1,0)$ and $\alpha=1$.